Canberra Airport’s goal is a simple but ambitious one – to be the best small airport in the world.

 From a small airport surrounded by sheep paddocks, CAG has transformed Canberra Airport to a thriving precinct.
 Today it comprises of the terminal, Fairbairn RAAF base, Brindabella Business Park and Majura Park, which includes Majura Park Shopping Centre, home to Australia’s largest Woolworths and Canberra’s only Costco.

-CAG is also responsible for Canberra’s most remarkable new suburb – Denman Prospect and Constitution Place, a $300 million development in the heard of Canberra City.
+CAG is also responsible for Canberra’s most remarkable new suburb – Denman Prospect and Constitution Place, a $300 million development in the heart of Canberra City.

 Canberra Airport boasts several award winning buildings including the Vibe Hotel, 14 & 16 Brindabella Cct and, of course, the stunning airport terminal.